What Does it Mean to be a B Certified Corporation? EDSI Q&A Spotlight

-I have exciting news to share!
-EDSI is now a B Certified corporation.
+Time sure does fly!
+We are now in our second year as a B Certified corporation.
 The idea of B Corp certification was introduced to us by a valued community partner of ours, the Center for Positive Organizations (CPO) at the University of Michigan Stephen M. Ross School of Business.
 EDSI has been a member of the CPO consortium for many years and learned through discussions and research that our values-driven culture aligned perfectly with the B Corporation philosophy of a people-first, equity-driven company.
 We care deeply about people over profit, and part of the B Corp Declaration of Interdependence says it best: “we must be the change we seek in the world.”

 I was curious to find out more about the certification process and the B Corp community, and it steered me down a path of discovery to learn about this meaningful opportunity.
 My fact-finding mission led to some great conversations with team members in our organization.
 Check out the Q&A below for insight into the certification process and a peek at what our future plans are to contribute to this thriving community.

 Here were some of the questions I set out to answer: